mjhoffmeister/blog/_jacob_cycle/2024-03-03-isaac-and-the-philistines.md

 #### Charge, commandments, statute, and laws

-Elaborating on Abraham's obedience, God states tha Abraham kept his charge, commandments, statutes, and laws.
+Elaborating on Abraham's obedience, God states that Abraham kept his charge, commandments, statutes, and laws.
 This is almost the exact wording of Deuteronomy 11:1 where Moses expresses what God requires of Israel after he received the second set of tablets that had the ten commandments.
 (The first set he broke after speaking to God on Mount Sinai and seeing the people worshipping a